MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-04-tlol-part-4-exploring-the-literature.markdown

 learning approaches on human expert data, hierarchical learning approaches and others which are useful for building a human-level League of Legends AI.

+The rest of this article will cover key papers which have covered creating human level MOBA playing AI systems.

 <!--
 ### Towards Playing Full MOBA Games with Deep Reinforcement Learning